localdevices/pyorc/docs/user-guide/cross_section/index.rst

               method: "hue"  # we can extract the hue channel instead of a greyscale image.
 Hue essentially represents the color of the frame.
               bank: "near"  # in case the nearest bank offers full visibility, we may choose to look for the water level on the nearest shore to the camera.
 Choose "both" for seeking the optimal on both banks
               frames_options:  # we add preprocessing methods from the frames methods.
 You can extend this similar to the frames section.
-                minmax:
-                  max: 150  # we maximize intensities to 150
+                range: {}  # range (with empty arguments) extracts the difference between min and max in time, revealing moving water, opposed to non-moving land.
+Better non use with hue channel
-                ... # other preprocessing after minmax, remove this line if not used.
+                ... # other preprocessing after range, remove this line if not used.
               water_level_options:
                 length: 10  # meaning we extend the polygon in up-to-downstream direction to 10 meters instead of 2.
                 padding: 1.0  # make the polygons wider than the default 0.5 meters.